-2.11.5 Corrupted last bit of data and/or CRC, received in master mode with delayed SCK feedback
+2.9.5 Corrupted last bit of data and/or CRC, received in master mode with delayed SCK feedback critical delay.

-In receive transaction, in both I2S and SPI master modes, the last bit of the transacted frame is not captured when signal provided by internal feedback loop from the SCK pin exceeds a critical delay.
 The lastly transacted bit of the stored data then keeps value from the previously received pattern.
 As a consequence, the last receive data bit may be wrong and/or the CRCERR flag can be unduly asserted in the SPI mode if any data under check sum and/or the CRC pattern is wrongly captured.